syntax-tree/hast-util-from-dom/README.md

 console.log(inspect.noColor(hast));
 ```

-Viewing `example.html` should yield the following in the console:
+Viewing `example.html` in a browser should yield the following in the console:

 ```text
 root[2]